bbauska/css-mastering-css/README.md

 }
 </pre>

-###### When importing the CSS Module from a JS Module, it exports an object with all mappings from local names to global names.
+<h5>When importing the CSS Module from a JS Module, it exports an object with all mappings from local names to global names.</h5>

 <pre>
 import styles from &#34;./style.css&#34;;